lyqht/intro-to-svg-slides/slides.md

 Demo with [Hacktoberfest's SVG](https://hacktoberfest.digitalocean.com/)

+> P.S.
+If you use any extracted images for your own websites or apps, please remember to give **attribution**.

 ---

-# Bonus: optimization of SVG
+# Bonus: Optimization of SVG

 [SVGOMG](https://jakearchibald.github.io/svgomg/)